 Proof.
 Suppose that L and M are lines, and both contain two distinct points, say A and B. By the first axiom, there is a unique line N containing these points.
-Since L and M are lines containing these points, it follows that L = N and M = N, so that L = M. Therefore L and M are not distinct, and we have proved the contrapositive of the proposition; namely, if L and M have two distinct points in common, then L = M. By standard rules of logic, this means that we have also proved the original statement.
+Since L and M are lines containing these points, it follows that L = N and M = N, so that L = M. Therefore L and M are not distinct, and we have proved the contrapositive of the proposition.
+By standard rules of logic, this means that we have also proved the original statement.